Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 **Moving on India:**

-Trade vessel was attacked near Sindh and King of Sindh refused to return muslim captives.
+Trade vessel was attacked near Sindh and King of Sindh refused to return Muslim captives.
-711: Muhammad ibn Qasim sent with 6k soldiers and established muslim rule in Sindh
+711: Muhammad ibn Qasim sent with 6k soldiers and established Muslim rule in Sindh

 > Mid 700s estiamted muslim population of the empire was only 10%.
 > Largest empire in the world in just after 100 years

-Fall of the Umayyads
+**Fall of the Umayyads**

 Jizya made it more favourable for new citizens to convert but that also reduces income for governorship so a policy that new converts still have to pay jizya was instated.
 Unfavourable for all non-arabs because they were all the new converts which led to a non-arabs having a foul view of the Umayyads.

 712 - 720: Umar bin Abdul Aziz (known as 5th rightly guided caliph) took power and worked to undo the Unislamic policies of the Umayyads.
 His own clan/family were not pleased with him and poisoned him.

-Abbasid:
+**Abbasid:**
 Named after lineage of Abbas, Uncle to the Prophet SAW.
 Initial rumour that a descendant of Ali RA had passed the baton of leadership to the lineage of Abbas.

 730 - 740s: Initial agreements and pledges of allegiance
-747: Abassids declared Oh testing 123 declared the official open revolt led by a mysterious figure code Abu muslim
+747: Abassids declared Oh testing 123 declared the official open revolt led by a mysterious figure code Abu Muslim

 Official military fight against the Umayyads began and Khurasan was taken.
-Kufa rebelled against its governor
+Kufa rebelled against its governor.
 750: Abassids Army completely defeat the Umayyads
 Members of the family were hunted and executed and Marwan was captured in Egypt.
 One of the family escaped to Andrews which is where an Umayyad emirate would last for almost 300 years separate to the Abassids.
 765: Capital established in Baghdad which became the largest city in the world with over 1 million residents

 ### 5. Golden Age of Islam

-Bayt ul Hikmah:
+**Bayt ul Hikmah:**
 813 - 833: 7th Abassid Caliph Al Ma'mun put heavy emphasis on intellectual development
 Pros:
 1. 1st time ever scholars could gather in one place to focus, discuss and develop various sciences.
 2. Arabic being a universal language for muslim intellectuals allowed scholars from various regions to cooperate.

-Mathematics:
+**Mathematics:**
 780 - 850: Kharizmi
- - Adopted the indian numeral system
+ - Adopted the Indian numeral system
  - Developed algebra

 1048 - 1131: Omar Khayyam
  - Method for solving cubic equations
  - Binomial Theorem

-Medicine:
+**Medicine:**

 Muhammad ibn Zakaria al-Razi: Refuted Galen to argue that medical ailments can be traced to a physical cause.